yahoo/tunitas-tarwater/examples/README.md

 # Instructions

 These examples should be self-explanatory.
-If further context is needed then the relevant pages of the [Digi-Trust Wiki](https://github.com/digi-trust/dt-cdn/wiki) should be consulted.
+If further context is needed then the relevant pages of the <em>Digi-Trust Wiki</em> should be consulted.
+Note that the <b>digi-trust</b> work was sunset by IAB Tech Lab [2020-07](https://iabtechlab.com/blog/digitrust-the-final-chapter/).

 # Environment